-- have overall educational and supervisory responsibility for the trainee in a given post - ensure that the trainee is familiar with the curriculum relevant to the year/stage of training of the post - ensure that the trainee has appropriate day-to-day supervision appropriate to their stage of training - ensure that the trainee is making the necessary clinical and educational progress during the post - ensure that the trainee is aware of the assessment system and undertakes it according to requirements - act as a mentor to the trainee and help with both professional and personal development - agree a training plan (formal educational contract) with the trainee and ensure that an induction (where appropriate) has been carried out soon after the trainee's appointment - discuss the trainee's progress with each trainer with whom a trainee spends a period of training - undertake regular formative/supportive appraisals with the trainee (two per year, approximately every 6 months) and ensure that both parties agree to the outcome of these sessions and keep a written record - regularly inspect the trainee's training record, inform trainees of their progress and encourage trainees to discuss any deficiencies in the training programme, ensuring that records of such discussions are kept - keeps the STC Chair informed of any significant problems that may affect the individual's training
+- have overall educational and supervisory responsibility for the trainee in a given post - ensure that the trainee is familiar with the curriculum relevant to the year/stage of training of the post - ensure that the trainee has day-to-day supervision appropriate to their stage of training - ensure that the trainee is making the necessary clinical and educational progress during the post

+- ensure that the trainee is aware of the assessment system and undertakes it according to requirements - act as a mentor to the trainee and help with both professional and personal development - agree a training plan (formal educational contract) with the trainee and ensure that an induction (where appropriate) has been carried out soon after the trainee's appointment - discuss the trainee's progress with each trainer with whom a trainee spends a period of training - undertake regular formative/supportive appraisals with the trainee (two per year, approximately every six months) and ensure that both parties agree to the outcome of these sessions and keep a written record - regularly inspect the trainee's training record, inform trainees of their progress and encourage trainees to discuss any deficiencies in the training programme, ensuring that records of such discussions are kept - keep the STC Chair informed of any significant problems that may affect the individual's training.

-In order to become an educational supervisor, a consultant must have a demonstrated interest in teaching and training, appropriate access to teaching resources, be involved in and liaise with the appropriate regional training committees and be involved in annual reviews and liaise closely with the TPD.
-The Deaneries organise extensive training programmes for educational supervisor's development.
-Educational supervisors must keep up-to-date with developments in postgraduate medical training (e.g. by attending deanery and national training the trainer courses), have access to the support and advice of their senior colleagues regarding any issues related to teaching and training, and keep up-to-date with their own professional development.
+In order to become an educational supervisor, a consultant must have a demonstrated interest in teaching and training, have appropriate access to teaching resources, be involved in and liaise with the appropriate regional training committees, and be involved in annual reviews and liaise closely with the TPD.
+The deaneries organise extensive training programmes for the development of educational supervisors.
+Educational supervisors must keep up to date with developments in postgraduate medical training (e.g. by attending deanery and national training the trainer courses), have access to the support and advice of their senior colleagues regarding any issues related to teaching and training, and keep up to date with their own professional development.

-9. Curriculum Review and Updating
+9. Curriculum review and updating

-The curriculum will be evaluated and monitored by The Royal College of Pathologists as part of continuous feedback from STCs, TPDs, trainers and trainees.
+The curriculum will be evaluated and monitored by the Royal College of Pathologists as part of continuous feedback from STCs, TPDs, trainers and trainees.

-The curriculum will be formally reviewed in the first instance by the Cellular Pathology Curriculum Working Group within 2 years of publication.
-In reviewing the curriculum, opinions will be sought from the College's Cellular Pathology SAC, its related subspecialty sub-committees, the Trainees Advisory Committee, the Lay Governance Group and its Fellows and Registered Trainees.
+The curriculum will be formally reviewed in the first instance by the Cellular Pathology Curriculum Working Group within two years of publication.
+In reviewing the curriculum, opinions will be sought from the College's Neuropathology SAC, the Trainees Advisory Committee, the Lay Governance Group and its Fellows and Registered Trainees.

-Any significant changes to the curriculum will need the approval of The Royal College of Pathologists' Council and GMC.
+Any significant changes to the curriculum will need the approval of the Royal College of Pathologists' Council and the GMC.

-10. Transitional Arrangements
+10. Transitional arrangements

-With the exception of trainees in the final year of training prior to the award of the CCT, all Histopathology trainees will transfer to this curriculum.
+With the exception of trainees in the final year of training prior to the award of the CCT, all neuropathology trainees will transfer to this curriculum.